kubedb/docs/docs/guides/hazelcast/concepts/hazelcastautoscaler.md

 `spec.compute` specifies the autoscaling configuration for the compute resources i.e. cpu and memory of the database components.
 This field consists of the following sub-field:

-- `spec.compute.hazelcast` indicates the desired compute autoscaling configuration for a combined Hazelcast cluster.
+- `spec.compute.hazelcast` indicates the desired compute autoscaling configuration for a Hazelcast cluster.

 All of them has the following sub-fields: